 The Apostle Paul received a great revelation of God and His perfect plan of underserved favour, deliverance from evil and gift of eternal life.
 He explains how upon receiving and believing in Jesus, a person’s identity is transferred from the kingdom of darkness, evil and eternal death – into the kingdom of light, goodness and eternal life.

-In the theme of surrendering ones selfish desires by choosing not to dominate over others and manipulate others, (submitting to one another in love), Paul uses the relationship of a perfect husband and a perfect wife to reveal what Jesus has done and is doing in the church.
+In the theme of surrendering of choosing not to dominate and manipulate others, Paul uses the relationship of a perfect husband and a perfect wife to reveal what Jesus is doing in the church.
 If only we surrender to God and submit to His rule and reign.

 one with jesus